HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 As with many security policies, this form of control can be seen as the antagonist of ecommerce businesses that wish to move quickly with tools such as tag managers whose primary purpose is to add third-party code to sites quickly.
 In the author's experience, the overhead in managing CPSs has resulted in little usage.

 {{ figure_markup(
-  caption="Percent of mobile ecommer pages that use a Content Security Policy.", content="23.28%", classes="big-number", sheets_gid="1586343490",
+  caption="Percent of mobile ecommerce pages that use a Content Security Policy.", content="23.28%", classes="big-number", sheets_gid="1586343490",